Circles of Apollonius: Proof using the angle bisector theorem

-Also take some other point $Q$ anywhere on the extended line $AP$.
-Again by the converse of the angle bisector theorem, the line $PD$ bisects the exterior angle $\angle QPB$.
-Hence, $\gamma=\angle BPD$ and $\delta=\angle QPD$ are equal and $\beta+\gamma=90^{\circ}$.
-Hence by Thales's theorem $P$ lies on the circle which has $CD$ as a diameter.
+Also take some other point Q anywhere on the extended line AP.
+Again by the converse of the angle bisector theorem, the line PD bisects the exterior angle ∠QPB.
+Hence, γ = ∠ BPD and δ = ∠ QPD are equal and β + γ = 90°.
+Hence by Thales's theorem P lies on the circle which has C̅D̅ as a diameter.

 Apollonius pursuit problem

 The Apollonius pursuit problem is one of finding whether a ship leaving from one point A at speed v_{A} will intercept another ship leaving a different point B at speed v_{B}.
 The minimum time in interception of the two ships is calculated by means of straight-line paths.
 If the ships' speeds are held constant, their speed ratio is defined by μ.
 If both ships collide or meet at a future point, I, then the distances of each are related by the equation: